-The determination if an illicit discharge has occurred will be made by the BCC Director of Facilities and Safety.
-In all cases of an illicit discharge, the IDDE Tracking Form must be completed as documentation for General Permit annual reporting.
+If an illicit discharge has occurred, the determination will be made by the BCC Director of Facilities and Safety or designee.
+In all cases of an illicit discharge, the Illicit Discharge Log must be completed as documentation for General Permit annual reporting.